Tourbet el Bey: Conservation

 (INP) began restoration work and opened a ticket office to allow visitors.
 Nevertheless, it seems that the upkeep of the building continues to leave much to be desired.
 Care of this monument depends ultimately on the Tunisian Culture Ministry through the National Heritage Institute and the Agency for the Development of National Heritage and Cultural Promotion.

+On February 24, 2023, the monument was reopened after eleven years of closure and restoration work, which cost approximately 120,000 dinars.